Cloud computing stocks are one of the hottest segments of the market. Let’s break down my two favorite and see which

 Which Cloud Computing Stock is the Better Buy?

 Like many stocks that get lumped into the same group, Datadog and Dynatrace are similar, but different.
 In their specialized monitoring market they’re each stronger in different areas.
-Datadog has a market cap that’s nearly twice that of Dynatrace and is growing much faster.
+Datadog has a market cap that’s twice that of Dynatrace and is growing much faster.
 But its revenue base is slightly smaller and is not as profitable.

 Still, both stocks represent ways to play future demand for automating and monitoring cloud-based computing environments.